-I need to add my baby's father's details onto a birth certificate
+- How do I add my baby's natural father's details onto a birth certificate?

-You must register the birth of your baby within 42 days (6 weeks) of the day on which your baby was born.
+You must register a birth within 42 days (6 weeks) of the day on which your baby was born.

 You can register your baby's birth at: